douro river and hillside with vineyards

 Douro Valley Tour with Wine Tasting, Cruise and Lunch

-✅ 6 stops on 10 hour tour
+✅ 6 stops on 10-hour tour

-✅ Lunch + 2 wine tasting stops
+✅ Lunch + 2 wine-tasting stops

 ✅ Scenic boat cruise on Douro Valley

 When I was in Porto for almost a week, I knew for certain I wanted to visit the world-famous wine destination of the Douro Valley, even if for just a day.
 Ask any local, and they’ll tell you – go to Douro Valley!
+Even, my cab driver told me to go!

-The best way to see the Douro Valley is by taking a day trip from Porto.
 If your Portugal itinerary has you going to Douro Valley for a few days, renting a car is your best option.

-But, if you’re like me and can only squeeze in a day, leave from Porto on a Douro Valley wine tour with a guide and driver.
+But, if you’re like me and can only squeeze in a day, taking a day trip from Porto on a Douro Valley wine tour with a guide and driver is your best option.

 Not only does it allow you to taste all the Port wine you want without worrying about getting behind the wheel, but it’s also jam-packed with activities and information about this wine region.
 Not to mention, it’s one of the most Instagrammable places in Portugal.